MileHacker Logo

 Shifting Hands and Learning

 Over centuries, Freiburg changed hands multiple times, under Austrian Habsburg rule for a long period, then French, and finally becoming part of the Grand Duchy of Baden.
 Each period left its mark on the city’s architecture, culture, and legal traditions.
-The city also saw its university, the Albert-Ludwigs-Universität Freiburg, established in 1457.
+The city also saw its university, the Albert-Ludwigs-Universität Freiburg, created in 1457.
 This institution became a place of studying and intellectual life, drawing scholars and students, contributing to the city's liberal and open-minded character.

 Adjacent Regions